 The single most important part of a sales process is understanding your customer as closely as possible.
 This can be either questioning or having valuable data to nurture the lead further to the closing stage.

-If the goal of selling is to solve your prospect’s issues or to assist him to make a purchasing decision, how can you do so if you don’t first try to comprehend his problem or uncover his requirements, opportunities, and if the account is a good fit for your SQL criteria?
+If the goal of selling is to solve your prospect’s issues or to assist him to make a purchasing decision, how can you do so if you don’t first try to comprehend his problem or uncover his requirements, and opportunities, and if the account is a good fit for your SQL criteria?
 That is the main goal of understanding your prospects and leads.

 Sales reps should learn the art of effective question asking and prospecting as it leads to so many beneficial results, including: